kappa-wingman/pelican-kappa-nero/README.md

 	* DISABLE_SIDEBAR_TITLE_ICONS would not work because of code changes
 	* This theme uses Bootstrap 4.
 But the codes was copied from old theme, which uses Bootstrap 3.
 So some parts of the theme may not work
 	* DISPLAY_BREADCRUMBS is not working.
 Related code was not migrated to Bootstrap 4
 	* Changed from Font Awesome to Feather Icons.
 Some icons like Reddit are misssing.
-Some icons are not updated to use the new icons.
+Some codes that use the old icons are not updated to use the new icons.
+	* Limitation: The categories URL (controlled by CATEGORIES_SAVE_AS, a Pelican parameter) could be 'categories.html or /categories/index.html'.
+One part of the theme relies on CATEGORIES_URL to be categories.html to work (highlight them item in the navigation bar if the current page is categories.html.
+It is because there is no easy way to know the URL of current page in Pelican.

 * Options that must be set in pelicanconf.py:
 	* PLUGINS = \['i18n_subsites'\] (required since pelican-bootstrap3)